 If using another operating system, you can search for pre-compiled binaries at the official website:

-GoAccess has many options to analyse your log files, the most simple way you can use to see your log file with GoAccess is below:
+GoAccess has many options to analyze your log files, the most simple way you can use to see your log file with GoAccess is below:

 You can see the whole flags and capabilities of GoAccess with the command below: